 In fact, there was some controversy as to whether the FDA would even approve the ingredient, called soy leghemoglobin, that makes the Impossible Burger “bleed.”
 Soy leghemoglobin releases a protein called heme which gives the burger it’s meat like traits.

 Is soy leghemoglobin safe?
+Very likely, yes.

-No one knows for sure, and the answer likely varies from person to person, however, the Impossible Burger team did feed unbelievable amounts of soy leghemoglobin to rats and found there were no adverse effects over a 28 day period.1
+The Impossible Burger team did feed unbelievable amounts of soy leghemoglobin to rats and found there were no adverse effects over a 28 day period.1

 We don’t have studies in humans to see how people will react to the ingredients in the Impossible Burger.